On this page

 In anticipation of the 2009 Cooper Basin acreage release, negotiations opened in 2006 to develop a conjunctive Indigenous land use agreement (ILUA) for the South Australian Cooper Basin region already covered with land access agreements resulting from earlier RTN proceedings.
 In February 2007, the Yandruwandha/Yawarrawarrka peoples entered into the first petroleum ILUA in the South Australian Cooper Basin, covering ~40 000 km2 of the basin area.
 This agreement also represents the first conjunctive petroleum ILUA in a productive basin in Australia.
 This was followed in June 2011 by the second conjunctive petroleum ILUA negotiated with the Wangkangurru/Yarluyandi people over lands situated in the north western Cooper Basin.
 Negotiations are progressing with the Dieri people who hold a native title determination over the central Cooper Basin region.

 Unconventional gas plays are stimulating a new phase of exploration in the Cooper Basin.
 Oil exploration is continuing on the western margin of the Cooper Basin where Senex and Beach are back exploring this play trend after widespread flooding in 2010-11.
-Exploration and development of the western flank oil play is continuing, and will accelerate as a result of the Subject Area Agreements already in place with Senex Energy, Beach Energy, Santos, Drillsearch.
-Cooper Energy and Origin Energy.
+Exploration and development of the western flank oil play is continuing, and will accelerate as a result of the Subject Area Agreements already in place with Senex Energy, Beach Energy, and Santos.

 The phase of Cooper Basin acreage turnover served both the state and industry well, however from the late 2000s, blocks were shrinking in size and becoming harder to explore.
-While acreage turnover achieved good outcomes, DPC recognised change was needed, stemming from recommendations of the Roundtable for Oil and Gas in SA in 2012.
+While acreage turnover achieved good outcomes, DEM-ERD recognised change was needed, stemming from recommendations of the Roundtable for Oil and Gas in SA in 2012.
 A new approach to provide more certainty for licensees through longer tenure Petroleum Retention Licenses provided a solution.
 Exploration investment has been accelerated and the drift towards ever-smaller exploration licenses has halted.
-Currently some 13,000 sqkm of PEL have been converted to PRL from these acreage releases.
+Currently over 13,000 sqkm of PELs have been converted to PRLs from these acreage releases.

 The SEA Gas Pipeline transports gas from the Otway Basin (Victoria) to markets in Victorian and South Australia.
 Commissioned early in 2004, this pipeline doubled gas supply capacity into South Australian gas markets, creating more competition amongst gas wholesalers, and providing greater security of supply for South Australia.